 Music: I have no taste.
 I don't mean I have bad taste, just my musical preferences vary like the weather.
 I'm usually fond of Kajiura Yuki - it's great material for testing headphones.
 Guilty pleasures include Chameleon Circuit, the H P Lovecraft Appreciation Society and tiny.cc/kd12hx

 I can't sing for toffee, but I appreciate those who can.

 Games: Totally D&D. Or to be precise Pathfinder, but I'm always open to trying new games.
 Occasionally play Munchkin, Channel A or Cards Against Humanity.

 I don't get as much time to play computer games as much as I'd like, except when I get a temporary addiction and spend a few weeks knackered because it's stolen my life.
-Recent addictions have included Civilization (V more than BE), Deus Ex (various) and Kerbal Space Program.
+Recent addictions have included Civilization (V more than BE), Deus Ex (various), The Talos Principal and Kerbal Space Program.
 I own more games that I haven't played than that I have.

 The thing I could really never do without is something intriguing to ponder.
 Though the details have changed frequently, that's been my constant companion for longer than I've had words to express it.